monalvrz/Pewlett-Hackard-Analysis/README.md

 ## Additional analysis

-In addition to the tables and the analysis presented in the previous section, we conducted further reviews of the information that allows us to comprehend the "silver tsunami" in a more complex way.
+To provide a more complete and complex analysis we conducted further reviews of the information, and that will allow us to comprehend the "silver tsunami" from other points of view.

 ### Retirements per departments